nemanjan00/rf-basics/pres_easy.md

 * I learn by doing

-* I may be wrong, so, make sure to correct me, so we both learn

 * My employer does not care if my opinion is considered to reflect theirs

 # Oscillation